clsty/ommcli/README.md

 - You can also run `./ommcli` directly if shebang is supported.
 - Or copy `ommcli` to somewhere suitable, e.g. `/usr/local/bin/`, and then you can run `ommcli` everywhere.

+By default, `ommcli` assume your working directory has the target `docker-compose.yml` and use it to interact with `ollama`.
+If you want to use ollama on the system, use `ommcli --mode host` instead.

 A copy of help from the script (maybe outdated):

 ```plain